-The only purpose of a CV is to get you called in for an interview – nobody will hire you based on a CV alone and will need to talk to you.
+The only purpose of a CV is to get you called in for an interview.
+You won’t get a new job based on a CV alone – someone will need to talk to you!
 Think about who’ll be reading your CV and what they want to know – then tell them that and just that.

 The person initially reading your CV probably won’t even be the person who’ll be interviewing you, but they’ll will most likely decide in around six seconds if you’re in the yes or no pile – so put the good stuff at the top.